DanielleQuinn/WISE_CoC/index.md

+**Women in Science and Engineering Graduate Student Society - WISE GSS**

 *Code of Conduct*

+This document shall serve as the code of conduct of the Women in Science and Engineering Graduate Student Society – WISE GSS.

 The Women in Science and Engineering Graduate Society (WISE GSS)  is committed to creating a friendly and respectful place for sharing, learning, teaching and contributing.
 All participants in our events and communications are expected to show respect and courtesy to others.
 To make clear what is expected, everyone participating in WISE GSS activities is required to conform to the following Code of Conduct.

 This code of conduct applies to all spaces managed by WISE GSS including, but not limited to, seminars, meetings, and email lists.
 Members of the WISE GSS Executive Committee are expected to assist with the enforcement of the Code of Conduct.
 If you believe someone is violating the Code of Conduct we ask that you report it to a member of the Executive Committee or to wisenlgss@gmail.com; All reports will be kept confidential.

 WISE GSS is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 However, we recognize that some groups in our community are subject to historical and ongoing discrimination, and may be vulnerable or disadvantaged.
 Membership in such a specific group can be on the basis of characteristics such as gender, sexual orientation, disability, physical appearance, body size, race, nationality, sex, colour, ethnic or social origin, pregnancy, citizenship, familial status, veteran status, genetic information, religion or belief, political or any other opinion, membership of a national minority, property, birth, or age.
 We do not tolerate harassment of participants on the basis of these categories, or for any other reason, including personal and/or professional opinion regarding any topic discussed in relation to WISE GSS.

 Harassment is any form of behaviour intended to exclude, intimidate, or cause discomfort.
 Because we are a diverse community, we may have different ways of communicating and of understanding the intent behind actions.
 Therefore we have chosen to prohibit certain forms of behaviour in our community, regardless of intent.
 Prohibited harassing behaviour includes but is not limited to:

 - written or verbal comments which have the effect of excluding people on the basis of membership of a specific group listed above
 - causing someone to fear for their safety, such as through stalking, following, or intimidation